 - difficulties with eating or swallowing

-- abnormal eye movements, such as slower-than-normal eye movement or nystagmus, a type of involuntary eye movement
+- unusual eye movements, such as slower than normal eye movement or nystagmus, a type of involuntary eye movement

 It’s important to remember that ataxia symptoms can vary by the type of ataxia as well as its severity.

-In order to make a diagnosis, your healthcare provider will first request your medical history.
-They’ll ask if you have a family history of inherited ataxia.
+To make a diagnosis, your doctor will first request your medical history.
+They’ll ask whether you have a family history of inherited ataxia.

-They may also ask about the medications you take and your level of alcohol consumption.
+They may also ask about the medications you take and your alcohol consumption.
 They’ll then perform physical and neurological evaluations.

-These tests can help your healthcare provider assess things like your:
+These tests can help your doctor assess things like your:

 - muscle strength

 Your doctor may also request additional tests, or refer you to a neurologist for further care.
 Additional tests that can be ordered by a doctor or neurologist include: